-In many cases, they are insuring the amount of income you can take from the annuity in the future.
+In each of these cases, the insurer that issues the annuity will guarantee some portion of the outcome.
+In many cases, they will guarantee the amount of income you can take from the annuity in the future.

 When an Annuity Is a Good Investment

 An annuity is an insurance product.
 That means you buy it to reduce some of the risks that come with investing money.
 Some annuities, such as the ones that are variable, offer a choice of stock and bond portfolios offered as investment choices inside the insurance contract.
 Others are true insurance and not investments.

 While it might sound strange, there is one thing an annuity can do well.
 It can provide a hedge against longevity risk, which is the risk of living far longer than you thought you would.
 If you are buying it for that reason, an annuity can be a good investment.

 An annuity might be a good choice for you if you know your retirement goals.
 You should also be able to see how the annuity helps you meet those goals and what fees and restrictions come with the product you're considering.
 You should understand how the annuity income is taxed when payout begins, what investment options are available, and how the annuity goes along with other investments you have.

 Annuities must be sold by a licensed agent and are regulated by the SEC.
 Agents receive payment for selling their clients these products.

 When an Annuity Is Not a Good Investment

 If you're being sold an annuity without having the chance to look at your entire financial picture, proceed with care.
 Some people selling them mean well, but they might not have a complete notion of the products they are selling.
 They might not have a good grasp of the tax issues.
 Plus, if they haven't done any planning for you, they can't see how that product would fit into your retirement picture.

 You also want to be aware of the fees that come with the annuity.
 High fees will lower your returns.
 High fees in some annuities mean that, in most markets, your purchase will earn low returns.